MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/xal-sign-in.md

 Each of the three scenarios require you to vary your approach to sign-in.

-If you're not sure what scenario you are using you can use the `XalGetMaxUsers` function to check whether it is a SUA or MUA scenario.
-If the max users parameter returns as 1 it is a single user authentication scenario.
-To distinguish between soft and hard SUA you can check for the presence of `XalSignOutUserAsync`.
+If you're not sure what scenario you are using, you can use the `XalGetMaxUsers` function to check whether it is a single-user authentication (SUA) or MUA scenario.
 If the "max users" parameter returns 1, it is a single-user authentication scenario.